2022 Year-End Reminders Regarding Common Fringe Benefits, Special Rules for 2% S Corp Shareholders

 This fringe benefit (unless reimbursed by the employee to the extent permitted under FAA rules) is subject to FICA, FUTA, FITW and SITW.
 The value of the benefit is calculated based on the Standard Industry Fare Level formula provided by the IRS.
 Expenses related to personal entertainment use by officers, directors and 10%-or-greater owners that exceed the value treated as compensation to key employees are nondeductible corporate expenses.

-Reports indicate that both personal and business use of company aircraft has increased in 2021 because of COVID-19, so employers may need to address this issue for 2021, even if they have not encountered it in past years.
+Reports indicate that both personal and business use of company aircraft has increased in 2022 because of COVID-19 and other complications with commercial airlines (e.g., staff shortages, schedule changes, long lines at airports, etc.), so some employers may need to address this issue for 2022, even if they have not encountered it in past years.

 While snacks and meals provided to employees can meet the de minimis requirements, they often do not.
 Still, most employer-provided meals are excluded from the employees’ taxable income under the accountable plan rules for working condition fringe benefits.
-The employer’s deduction for these meals and entertainment is limited to 50% of food and beverage expense excludable under the de minimis fringe benefit rule and quiet business meals with customers and clients (i.e., no entertainment is involved).
+The employer’s deduction for these meals generally is limited to 50% of food and beverage expense for quiet business meals with customers and clients (i.e., no entertainment is involved).
+Under special COVID relief designed to help the restaurant industry for 2021 and 2022 only, employers can generally deduct 100% of business meals purchased from a restaurant if the business owner or an employee is present when the meal is provided and the expense is not lavish or extravagant.
 Entertainment expenses, even with a business purpose, generally are not deductible.
-But food or beverage expenses related to employee recreation, such as holiday parties or annual picnics, are fully deductible when provided primarily for the benefit of rank and file employees.
+But food or beverage expenses related to employee recreation, such as holiday parties or annual picnics, are fully deductible when provided primarily for the benefit of rank-and-file employees.

 Caution: We have seen the IRS take an aggressive position on examination, with the agent proposing that the company expenditure for on-site food and beverages regularly furnished to employees should be treated as employee compensation because it is too frequent or extravagant to be excludible as a working condition or de minimis fringe benefit.